Rules and alerts¶

 actorIdas a "Group by field".
 That way entries are grouped by actorId in order to compare the activity.

 These rules allow for specifying a chain of events which trigger the alert.
-The rule is executed every X minutes (configurable) and peforms its analysis over the previous Y minute or hours (configurable).
+The rule is executed every X minutes (configurable).

-- Query - the combination of criteria (query) to match a particular event
+- Actor/action/entity/param OR raw query - the combination of criteria (query) to match a particular event

-- Count - "less than" or "more than" the specified amount of events
+- Count - "less than" or "more than" the specified amount of events.
+If at least one event should match the criteria, use "more than 0"

 - Time frame - the timeframe in which the specified number of evnets (matching the specified action) should have occurred